Crestina2001/DQN_Cartpole_v1/README.md

 ![](images/002.png)

 We can find that the Duration will drop down to the bottom after about 1000 episodes of training.
 And I print the predictions of Q, and find that the value it outputs from smaller than 1, to near 100(600-1000 episode of training), to finally 1400 after 6000 episode of training.
-So, my guess that the Q function will tend to infinity is verified.
+So my guess that the Q function will tend to infinity is verified.

 I guess it's better to set the reward function to -1 for actions causing termination of the game, and 0 for other actions.
 When I have time, I'll try it and update the repo.